browserengineering/book/book/embeds.md

 for all kinds of embedded content, while its subclasses like `InputLayout` should provide the custom code needed to draw that specific kind.
-Different types of embedded content might have different widths and heights, so that should happen in `InputLayout`.
+Different types of embedded content might have different widths and heights, so that should happen in `InputLayout`;
-Likewise, `paint` should happen in `InputLayout`:
+so should `paint`:

 ``` {.python}
 class InputLayout(EmbedLayout):